 It is easy to spend time in Polruan and Fowey while leaving the car in the St Saviour’s car park at the top of the hill.
 Access to Fowey is very straightforward with a regular ferry service from the quay and there are lots of good places to eat there, a multitude of interesting shops, art galleries and even an aquarium.

 The Polruan Ferry (by foot only) across the river runs from the quay in Polruan to Whitehouse Quay in the season and to Fowey Town Quay out of season.
 Watch for ferry times as the last ferry may be quite early out of season.

-Polruan is well served with two good pubs, The Russell and The Lugger, and well-stocked local shop, Crumpets café, which does excellent breakfasts and lunches and Crumpets Too which bakes lots of lovely things daily, including the best croissant outside of France.
+Polruan is well served with two good pubs, The Russell and The Lugger, and well-stocked local shop, Jam First café, which does excellent breakfasts and lunches and Crumpets Too which bakes lots of lovely things daily, including the best croissants outside of France.

 Recommended eateries in Fowey include:

 For the more adventurous, there is Sam's on the Beach at Polkerris, a lovely restaurant housed in the old lifeboat station with views over the bay, serving excellent seafood and pizzas.
 It can be reached by car if you take the Bodinnick Ferry, or by walking if you like to work up an appetite for lunch.
 Booking essential.

 If you at all interested in sailing you will probably be aware of Fowey, which is an excellent venue for all types of sailing.
 It even has two traditional local boats; the Troy and the Fowey River Boat.
 Two prestigious sailing clubs provide plenty of opportunity for the sailor; Fowey Gallants and the Royal Fowey Yacht Club.